Tragic Week (Spain): Outbreak

 By Tuesday, workers had occupied much of central Barcelona, halting troop trains and overturning trams.
 By Thursday, there was street fighting, with a general eruption of riots, strikes, and the burning of convents.
 Many of the rioters were antimilitarist, anticolonial and anticlerical.
 The rioters considered the Roman Catholic Church a part of the corrupt middle and upper class whose sons did not have to go to war, and much public opinion had been turned against the Church by anarchist elements within the city.
 Thus, not only were convents burned, but sepulchers were profaned and graves were emptied.
-Of 112 buildings set fire to during the disturbances, 80 were church-owned or associated.

-After disturbances in downtown Barcelona, civil guards and police fired on demonstrators in Las Ramblas, resulting in the construction of barricades in the streets and the proclamation of martial law.
-The government declaring a "state of war", ordered troops to end the revolt.
-Working class conscripts recruited from Barcelona and already stationed in the city, were considered unreliable under the circumstances.
-Accordingly, other army units were brought in from Valencia, Zaragoza, Pamplona and Burgos.
-These ended the revolt, causing dozens of deaths.

-Aftermath

-Police and army casualties were 8 dead and 124 wounded, while 104 to 150 civilians were reportedly killed.
-More than 1,700 individuals were indicted in military courts for "armed rebellion".
-Five were sentenced to death and executed (including Francesc Ferrer, founder of the Escuela Moderna); 59 received sentences of life imprisonment.
-Alejandro Lerroux fled into exile.

-General European condemnation in the press was immediate.
-King Alfonso XIII, alarmed by the reaction at home and abroad, dismissed Premier Antonio Maura from power, replacing him with Segismundo Moret.